Cancerous micronuclei

-Cancerous micronuclei is a type of micronucleus that is associated with cancerous cells.
+Cancerous micronuclei are a type of micronucleus that is associated with cancerous cells.

 History

 Theodor Boveri originally observed the fact that abnormal nuclear morphologies commonly occur in cancer.
 Micronuclei are also referred to Howell-Jolly bodies; discovered by hematologists William Henry Howell and Justin Marie Jolly in erythrocytes.
 Micronucleus induction by a chemical was first reported in Ehrlich ascites tumor cells treated with colchicine.
 The effect of environmental stressors on the expression of micronuclei was first analyzed in root tip cells under ionizing radiation.
 It can be inferred that nuclear abnormalities are a result of various molecular mechanisms.
 These events can ultimately lead to cell death.

 Description

 Characteristics

 Micronuclei are characterized in the cells that have some sort of DNA damage.
 This includes damage caused by radiation, harmful chemicals, and random mutations that occur throughout the genome.
 Micronuclei are small bodies that can be seen budding off of a newly divided daughter cell.
 Micronuclei can contain a whole chromosome or part of a chromatid.
 The increased formation of micronuclei is usually an indication of increased DNA damage or mutation.
 It is characteristically found in cancer cells, or cells that have been exposed to increased risk factors.